12 ways to make your Figma components more delightful to use

 <h3 id="quality-1">Quality 1: Layers are thoughtfully named.</h3>

-How, when, and if you name layers entirely depends on how you and your team use Figma.
+How, when, or if you name layers entirely depends on how you and your team use Figma.

-Something else to note about thoughtful layer naming: it's necessary in order for other qualities, such as 2 and 7, to be done successfully.
+An important note: thoughtful layer naming is required in order for other qualities, such as 2 and 7, to be done successfully.

 <h3 id="quality-2">Quality 2: The most common modifications are accessible from the component's top layer.</h3>